 The city is also home to the MA Garage Museum, a collection of vintage Corvettes and Volkswagens famous nationwide, that belongs to the Mid-America Motorworks.
 The MA Motorworks specializes in parts and materials for rebuilding vintage Corvettes and Volkswagens and sponsors a Funfest for Corvette lovers each fall, the largest Corvette show in the nation, attracting 7,000 Corvettes and 1,000 Volkswagens yearly.

-Amtrak does not provide ticketing or baggage services at this facility, which is served by six daily trains.
 The Illini and Saluki are financed primarily through funds made available by the Illinois State Department of Transportation.